Stats at a glance

 Thankfully, the expansions go a long way to extend the replayability.
 But as a base game, its lifetime is limited.

+We hope you enjoyed our Machi Koro review.
 Have you tried Machi Koro?
 We’d love to hear your thoughts.
 Drop a comment below and let us know!